Sheltering in Gonzales Neighbourhood

 Pemberton and Gonzales Beach Parks

-The City's plan keeps both Gonzales Beach and Pemberton Parks on the sheltering list.
-Although there are 14 official neighbourhoods in the city, 10 of them have no sheltering parks, three have one sheltering park, and only Gonzales has two sheltering parks.
+Our understanding is that council has passed a motion to reduce the number of sheltering parks to 5 (from 8), and that no motion has yet been passed (as of October 20th, 2023) to further reduce that to only 3 parks.
+Under the 5 park scenario, of the 14 neighbourhoods in the city, 10 have no sheltering parks, 3 have one park, and only Gonzales has 2.
 Considering that Gonzales is only a small neighbourhood (7% of the City's area) it seems unreasonable that 40% of the City's sheltering parks would be designated here.
 Gonzales' two parks are only 700 metres apart, further emphasising that the City has done a poor job of distributing the parks fairly throughout the city.
+Under the three park scenario being discussed, the Gonzales neighbourhood would have 2/3 (67%) of sheltering parks, potentially concentrating most sheltering in the entire city here in Gonzales.

 Gonzales Park is too small

-See a sketch map to the right showing the dimensions of Gonzales Park.
-We have also provided a bulleted list of some of the sheltering prohibitions that further reduce sheltering area in the park.
+See the sketch map to the right showing the dimensions of Gonzales Park.
+We have also provided a bulleted list of some of the sheltering prohibitions that further reduce sheltering area in city parks.

 Homeless sheltering is not ending